Elyze-Parser/elyze-book/src/components/peek_from_visitor.md

     }
 }

+/// Active the Default implementation of Peekable for CloseParentheses impl PeekableImplementation for CloseParentheses {
+    type Type = DefaultPeekableImplementation;
+}

 fn main() -> ParseResult<()> {
     let data = b"( 7 * ( 1 + 2 ) )";
     let mut scanner = Scanner::new(data);
     scanner.bump_by(7); // consumes : ( 7 * (

-    // use the Until to peek the first ")" let result = peek(Until::new(CloseParentheses), &scanner)?;
+    // peek the first ")"
+    let result = peek(CloseParentheses, &scanner)?;
     if let Some(peeking) = result {
         println!(
             "{:?}",
-            // the peek_slice method returns the slice of recognized without the end element String::from_utf8_lossy(peeking.peeked_slice()) // 1 + 2
+            // the peek_slice method returns the slice of recognized data without the end element String::from_utf8_lossy(peeking.peeked_slice()) // 1 + 2
         );
     } else {